dhodkiewicz/WhoAmI/README.md

 Step 2
 --
-When you make changes locally you push them to the repository

-Step 3
---
-Essentially, I'll look at the work and choose to merge it with the main branch- sometime's there can be conflicts, but hopefully there won't be :) I try to honestly do pushes pretty frequently so that way I know that my stuff is working and that work is saved and updated frequently.
+When you make changes locally you push them to your branch.
+You are now all added as contributors and the repo is public so you should be able to merge your own branch.
+Try to do merges with the main often, also any time you do a merge let's let eachother know via our discord so that way we don't run into conflicts.
+Let's try to do too much at a time as each branch theoretically should be for a feature, that way we know you are working on one thing or one general area and can avoid making conflicting changes amongst ourselves.